• About

 At the hour of nomination, the returning officer will:

-• Publicly produce all nomination papers received.
+• publicly produce all nomination papers received, and

-• Declare the names and addresses of all duly nominated candidates
+• declare the names and addresses of all duly nominated candidates

-• If a candidate’s address is suppressed, only their district of residence is declared.
+If a candidate’s address is suppressed, only their district of residence is declared.

 Candidate name rules

+Names printed on ballot papers must not be misleading.
 A nomination may be rejected if the candidate’s name is:

-• Obscene
+• obscene

-• Assumed for an ulterior purpose.
+• assumed for an ulterior purpose.

 If practicable, the candidate will be notified and may lodge a fresh nomination before the hour of nomination.